 Boland’s resume is loaded with honors and accomplishments.
 His .864 career winning percentage (574-90) places him with the legends of the sport.
 In addition to his 2008 and 2016 ITA National Coach of the Year honors, Boland has won 10 conference coach of the year awards and been named ITA Regional Coach of the Year seven times.

-As he enters his 16th season at Virginia, Boland has built a championship caliber program in Charlottesville.
+In his 16 seasons at Virginia, Boland has built a championship caliber program in Charlottesville.
 In his first three seasons, he took an unranked program to its first ACC Championship.
 From that point, the success and accolades just kept accumulating.
-During his time in Charlottesville, Boland’s teams have had a No. 1 national ranking during 10 different seasons, won six ITA National Team Indoor Championships, 11 ACC Championships, 13 ACC regular season titles, advanced to the NCAA finals four-straight seasons, the final four in a record eight-straight years and set the school record for wins in a year.
-Those teams featured three NCAA Singles Champions, three NCAA Doubles Champions, 42 All-Americans, 39 NCAA singles and 17 NCAA doubles participants, 54 All-ACC selections, three ITA National Players of the Year, two ITA National Freshmen of the Year, nine ITA Regional Rookies of the Year, four ACC Freshmen of the Year, 12 ACC Tournament MVPs, and three ACC Players of the Year.
+During his time in Charlottesville, Boland’s teams have had a No. 1 national ranking during 10 different seasons, won six ITA National Team Indoor Championships, 12 ACC Championships, 13 ACC regular season titles, advanced to the NCAA finals four-straight seasons, the final four in a record eight-straight years and set the school record for wins in a year.
+Those teams featured four NCAA Singles Champions, three NCAA Doubles Champions, 43 All-Americans, 41 NCAA singles and 17 NCAA doubles participants, 59 All-ACC selections, three ITA National Players of the Year, two ITA National Freshmen of the Year, 10 ITA Regional Rookies of the Year, four ACC Freshmen of the Year, 12 ACC Tournament MVPs and three ACC Players of the Year.